Why is an Employment Reference Letter Necessary for the RPL Report?

 - Work experience obtained as part of the qualification is listed as “Concurrent Employment” and is not considered skilled employment.

-- In the reference letter, include your real job and experience.
+- In the reference letter, have your actual job and experience.
 Never plagiarise from other sources.

-- Don’t forget to provide the name of the nation where you performed the job.
+- Remember to provide the name of the nation where you performed the job.
 If you worked for one firm in numerous countries, your employment reference must list the precise dates and places where you worked.

 Seek Professional Advice from CDRWritersAustralia

 A skilled ICT specialist from CDRReportWriters can assist you in preparing your RPL report.
-Contact CDRReportWriters if you’re having trouble writing an employment reference letter on your own.
+Contact CDRReportWriters if you need help writing an employment reference letter.
 We have a qualified team of experts that can write ACS-approved reference letters that are 100 percent real and original.